iamhitarth/hitarthsharma.com/src/posts/2018-01-05--journal-20180105/index.md

 ---

-📖 Journal posts like this one look back and reflect on what I was reading, learning and writing, two to three years back, on this day.
+📖 Journal posts like this one look back and reflect on what I was reading, learning and writing on the exact date of this post.

 It's a great way for me to re-learn the lessons I ~~most probably have~~ might've forgotten and get a chance to share them with you as well.